aspose-pdf/Aspose.PDF-Documentation/cpp/parsing/extract-data-from-tables/_index.md

 ---
-title: Extract Data from Table in PDF with C++
+title: Extract Data from Table in PDF using C++
 linktitle: Extract Data from Table
 type: docs
 weight: 40